drkane/geo-lookups/readme.md

 - `GBNM` - Great Britain name
 - `UKCD` - United Kingdom code
 - `UKNM` - United Kingdom name
-- `TTWA11CD` - Travel to work area code
-- `TTWA11NM` - Travel to work area name
+- `LSOA11CD` - Lower Super Output Area code (if code existed in 2011 Census)
+- `LSOA21CD` - Lower Super Output Area code (if code existed in 2021 Census)

 The following columns are included for compatability but are deprecated and can expected to be removed in future versions:

+- `LAD17CD` - Local Authority (2017) code
 - `LAD20CD` - Local Authority (2020) code
 - `LAD20NM` - Local Authority (2020) name
+- `LSOA11NM` - Lower Super Output Area code
+- `MSOA11CD` - Middle Super Output Area code
+- `MSOA11NM` - Middle Super Output Area name
+- `MSOA11HCLNM` - Middle Super Output Area name from [House of Commons Library](https://visual.parliament.uk/msoanames)
+- `TTWA11CD` - Travel to work area code
+- `TTWA11NM` - Travel to work area name

 ## [`lsoa_latlong.csv`](lsoa_latlong.csv)

-A record for every Lower Super Output Area from the 2011 census, along with the latitude and longitude of the centre of the area.
+A record for every Lower Super Output Area from the 2011 and 2021 censuses, along with the latitude and longitude of the centre of the area.

-Covers England, Northern Ireland, Scotland and Wales.Uses "Data Zones" for Scotland and "Super Output Areas" for Northern Ireland.
-For England and Wales the latitude and longitude centers are population-weighted.
+Covers England, Northern Ireland, Scotland and Wales.
+Uses "Data Zones" for Scotland (2011 census only).
+For Northern Ireland the file includes "Super Output Areas" for the 2011 Census and "Data Zones" for the 2021 Census.

 Fields:

-- `lsoa11cd` - Lower Super Output Area code
+- `LSOACD` - Lower Super Output Area code
 - `longitude` - Longitude of central point
 - `latitude` - Latitude of central point

+The following columns are included for compatability but are deprecated and can expected to be removed in future versions:

+- `lsoa11cd` - Lower Super Output Area code

 ## [`msoa_la.csv`](msoa_la.csv)

-A record for every Middle Super Output Area from the 2011 census, along with a lookup to the latest Local Authority data.
+A record for every Middle Super Output Area from the 2011 and 2021 censuses, along with a lookup to the latest Local Authority data.

 Covers England, Northern Ireland, Scotland and Wales.
-Uses "Intermediate Zones" for Scotland and "Super Output Areas" for Northern Ireland.
+Uses "Intermediate Zones" for Scotland (2011 census only).
+For Northern Ireland the file includes "Super Output Areas" for the 2011 Census and "Super Data Zones" for the 2021 Census.

 Fields:

-- `MSOA11CD` - Middle Super Output Area code
+- `MSOACD` - Middle Super Output Area code
+- `MSOANM` - Middle Super Output Area name
-- `MSOA11NM` - Middle Super Output Area name
+- `MSOAHCLNM` - Middle Super Output Area name in English from [House of Commons Library](https://visual.parliament.uk/msoanames)
-- `MSOA11HCLNM` - Middle Super Output Area name from [House of Commons Library](https://visual.parliament.uk/msoanames)
+- `MSOAHCLNMW` - Middle Super Output Area name in Welsh from [House of Commons Library](https://visual.parliament.uk/msoanames)
-- `LAD17CD` - Local Authority (2017) code
 - `LADCD_ACTIVE` - Local Authority code (the most recent code that covers this area)
 - `LADNM_ACTIVE` - Local Authority name (the most recent name that covers this area)
 - `UTLACD` - Upper tier local authority code